Aquant stock

 Frequently asked questions

-Is Aquant still a private company?
+Is Aquant a public or private company?

 What is Aquant's valuation?